Louisville Urban League

 Kentucky Refugee Ministries

-Kentucky Refugee Ministries, Inc. (KRM), a non-profit organization, is dedicated to providing resettlement services to refugees through faith- and agency-based co-sponsorship in order to promote self-sufficiency and successful integration into our community.
+Kentucky Refugee Ministries, Inc. (KRM), a non-profit organization, is dedicated to providing resettlement services to refugees through faith- and agency-based co-sponsorship in order to promote self-sufficiency and successful integration into the community.
 KRM is committed to offering access to community resources and opportunities and to promoting awareness of diversity for the benefit of the whole community.

 For more information, contact John Koehlinger at firstname.lastname@example.org or (502) 479-9180.